-Kern River Multi-Day Whitewater Rafting Trip
+Forks of the Kern River Multi-Day Whitewater Rafting Trip

-This trip offers continuous Class IV-V whitewater for 17 miles with big rapids like Upper Freeman, Vortex, Gauntlet, and Carson Falls.
+This trip offers continuous Class IV-V whitewater for 17 miles with big rapids like Upper Freeman, Vortex, Gauntlet, Confusion and Carson Falls.
 The spectacular Sierra scenery includes views of the Needles and the granite-lined gorge you’re traveling through as well as brief side hikes to waterfalls such as Freeman Falls, Peppermint Falls, and Dry Meadow Teacups.
 Gourmet outdoor meals are prepared by the guides at camp while you try your luck catching an elusive native golden trout.
 If we do not have a trip going or meet minimum numbers, we may book with an outside outfitter.
 A Class V Paddlers Evaluation is required prior to running class V whitewater.

 The Class V Paddlers Evaluation is not competitive.
 The purpose of the test is to evaluate the ability of guests to deal with situations we might encounter.
 It is also done to emphasize teamwork, build confidence, and as a tool for you to judge your readiness to paddle class V whitewater.
 Class V rafting is strenuous and adventurous.
 For those who are ready, it is an incredibly fulfilling experience.
 Class V rafting requires full participation, teamwork, and paddlers who are in good physical condition.